 Once you take a good look at the flavors, you’ll realize some real thought went into creating the flavors or some drunken nights or both.
 All the flavors are made in-house with natural flavors.

-You can get the ice cream served in either small, large, sugar cone, or homemade waffle cone (available in chocolate).
+You can get the ice cream served in either a small, large sugar cone or homemade waffle cone (available in chocolate).
 There are toppings to be had, but I didn’t see one person ask for them; this ice cream is best-appreciated solo.

 Their Featured Desserts include the Havana Sundae with platano maduro, dulce de leche ice cream, and caramel.
 As odd as that combination sounds, I’m attracted to it.